Adolis García Player Props: Rangers vs. Yankees

-Adolis Garcia, with a slugging percentage of .425 in his past 10 games -- including one home run -- will be in action for the Texas Rangers against the New York Yankees, with Clarke Schmidt on the hill, June 23 at 7:05 PM ET.
+The Texas Rangers and Adolis Garcia, who went 1-for-5 with a home run and two RBI last time in action, take on Luis Severino and the New York Yankees at Yankee Stadium, Saturday at 4:05 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the White Sox.
+He notched a home run while going 1-for-5 in his previous game against the Yankees.

 Adolis García Game Info & Props vs. the Yankees